danguetta/danguetta.github.io/_pages/teaching.md

 I currently teach the following classes at Columbia
 * **Business Analytics** is the engineering equivalent to the Business Analytics core class described above.
 Whereas the MBA class is a 1.5 credit, half-semester class, this class is a 3 credit full-semester class.
 The additional lectures are spent covering the basics of the R programming language, and covering more advanced topics.
 Syllabus [here](/files/teaching/eng_ba_syllabus.pdf).
-* **Demand Analytics** is a class that covers the fundamentals of pricing and consumer choice models.
-Syllabus [here](/files/teaching/da/syllabus.pdf), and some material available here.
+* **Demand Analytics** is a class that covers the fundamentals of demand analytics, including pricing and consumer choice models.
+Syllabus [here](/files/teaching/da/syllabus.pdf).
+I wrote a number of cases for this class, some of which are listed [here](/research), and some which currently only live on slides for now.
 * **Analytics in Action** see the [MBA and EMBA](#mba-and-emba-classes) section above.

 I TAed the following classes in the past